Mohitbasnet/All-About-OPPS/README.md

 # Super keyword
 * By using thid keyword you can use the methods and variables of the parent class when you need, it overlaps the concept of method and constructor overriding.

+# PolyMorphism
+* The word "polymorphism" means "many forms", and in programming it refers to methods/functions/operators with the same name that can be executed on many objects or classes.

+# Abstraction
+* Abstraction is a fundamental concept in Python programming that allows us to simplify complex concepts and focus on the essential details.
+It involves hiding unnecessary details and exposing only the relevant information to the users.
 # Installation
 1. clone repo https://github.com/Mohitbasnet/All-About-OPPS